Copyright © Ministry of Health Singapore. All Rights Reserved.

 When asked why she volunteers, Ms Ang says, “I felt that the time was right for me to give back to society in a more active way.”
 Ms Yong adds, “I miss the days in a kampung when we looked out for each other.
 I hope to rebuild this ‘kampung spirit’ in KCC.
 By creating such a support network, it encourages people to look out for one another.”

 Social service agencies and hawkers can also play a vital role in the community.

 Take, for example, REACH Youth Powerhouse, a youth centre in a void deck in Hong Kah North.
 While the centre is designed for young people to hold activities and bond together, it is also a place that provides resources on mental health, such as information on dementia.

 It is a Go-To Point.
 This means people who encounter seniors with dementia who have forgotten their way home can take the seniors to the centre.
 There, centre staff will help to locate the senior’s caregivers and reunite them.

 Mr Joseph Rajagopal, 58, the Head of Senior and Auxiliary Services at REACH Community Services Society says, “Our staff and volunteers are also equipped with skills on how to care for and calm down a person with dementia.
 Our aim is to make their experience a positive one when they are brought to our centre.”
 Besides supporting the youth, the centre organises events for seniors a few times a week.
 The seniors who attend these activities are also taught to recognise the centre as a Go-To Point.
 This way, they can direct seniors who seem to need help to the centre.

-Food stall owner, Mdm Tan Gek Cheng, 62, appreciates the effort being made to raise awareness of mental health conditions in the community.
+The food stall owner, Mdm Tan Gek Cheng, 62, appreciates the effort to raise awareness of mental health conditions in the community.